 Floating laying solutions for strand woven hardwood bamboo parquet with click interlocking are the same as any other self-locking parquet.

 the floating assembly involves supporting the parquet slats directly on the substrate without blocking it permanently.
-Our floating laying bamboo boards for floating laying are fitted with Unilin self-closing interlocking and do not require any adhesive: it will be laid completely dry.
+Our floating laying bamboo boards for floating laying are fitted with Valinge 2G self-closing interlocking and do not require any adhesive: it will be laid completely dry.
 You must always place a mat in between two rigid materials such as a parquet and substrate, because this layer of soft material is capable of absorbing any noise, impacts and also moisture, depending on the model.

 Proceed as follows: